A Christian parent shared how during a family outing their child declared what “good luck” they’d had to have enjoyed such perfect weather.

 But he exists in and of himself.
 He doesn’t depend upon or need his creation for anything.
 And God only ever exerts his power according to his own eternal will.2

-As part of the creation, human beings are incapable of manipulating or controlling God.
+As part of the creation, therefore, human beings are incapable of manipulating or controlling God.

 Rather, we relate to him through our love and obedience to his Son Jesus, as he relates to us in love as his adopted children.